Vashishtha Narayan Singh

-Vashishtha Narayan Singh (2 April 1946 – 14 November 2019) was an Indian academic.
-He was a child prodigy and completed his PhD in 1969.
-He taught mathematics at various institutes in the 1960s and 1970s.
-Singh was diagnosed with schizophrenia in the early 1970s and was admitted to a psychiatric hospital.
-He went missing during a train journey and was found years later.
-He was again admitted to the hospital and later returned to academia in 2014.
-He was awarded the Padma Shri, the fourth highest civilian award of India, posthumously in 2020.
+Vashishtha Narayan Singh (2 April 1946 – 14 November 2019) was an Indian mathematician and academic.
+He taught mathematics at various institutes in India between the 1960s and the 1970s.
+He is popular on social media for supposedly having challenged Einstein's Theory of Relativity but there are no credible sources that prove so.
+In the early 1970s, Singh was diagnosed with schizophrenia due to which he was repeatedly in and out of psychiatric hospitals and only returned to academia in 2014.
+He was posthumously awarded the Padma Shri, the fourth highest civilian award of India for his contributions, in 2020.

 Early life and career

 Singh was born on 2 April 1946 to Lal Bahadur Singh, a police constable, and Lahaso Devi in the Basantpur village of the Bhojpur district in Bihar, India.

 Singh was a child prodigy.
 He received his primary and secondary education from Netarhat Residential School, and he received his college education from Patna Science College.
 He received recognition as a student when he was allowed by Patna University to appear for examination in the first year of its three-year BSc (Hons.)
 Mathematics course and later MSc examination the next year.

 Singh joined the University of California, Berkeley in 1965 and received a PhD in Reproducing Kernels and Operators with a Cyclic Vector (Cycle Vector Space Theory) in 1969 under doctoral advisor John L. Kelley.

-After receiving his PhD, Singh joined the University of Washington at Seattle as an assistant professor, and then returned to India in 1974 to teach at Indian Institute of Technology Kanpur.
+After receiving his PhD, Singh joined the University of Washington as an assistant professor.
+He returned to India in 1974 to teach at Indian Institute of Technology Kanpur.
 After eight months, he joined Tata Institute of Fundamental Research (TIFR), Bombay where he worked on a short-term position.
 Later he was appointed a faculty at the Indian Statistical Institute, Kolkata.